SY04 Employee Accidents - Reporting and Investigation

-The supervisor of the injured employee is responsible for:
+The supervisor of the affected employee is responsible for:

-- The immediate reporting and completion of the Employer's Report of Occupational Injury or Disease form
+- The immediate reporting and completion of the “First Report of Injury or Illness” form.

-- The installation of safety procedures to prevent similar accidents.
+- The implementation of control measures to prevent similar accidents.

-For questions, additional detail, or to request changes to this policy, please contact the Director of Environmental Health and Safety.
+For questions, additional details, or to request changes to this policy, please contact the Director of Environmental Health and Safety.